CyberSource/cybersource-sdk-dotnet/README.md

 Alternatively, you can pre-create and cache a CyberSource.Clients.Configuration object for each merchant and pass the appropriate one to the RunTransaction() method.

+##Support for akamai

+1) Set sendToAkamai config parameter with toggle value "true/false" to turn on/off routing requests through Akamai to Cybersource.
+By default, it is set to true.
+2) "serverURL" config parameter will take precedence over sendToProduction and sendToAkamai config parameters.
+By default the "serverURL" configuration is commented out.

 ##Documentation